Khushi-panchotiya/Machine_learning_notes/Basics.md

 ## Unsupervised Learning

 --> We don't have ground truth in an unsupervised learning task.<br>
+--> We try to find patterns or Structures in the data.<br>
 One is expected to learn the underlying patterns or rules from the data, without having the predefined ground truth as the benchmark.

 ### Example of Unsupervised learning tasks: